 Ever needed to generate a new Word document from a PDF document?
 Or a co-worker has deleted / lost the original source Word document?
 Or you receive external PDF documents you’d like to augment but don’t want to deploy PDF editing software across your estate?

-Our new ‘Convert PDF to Word‘ action for Microsoft Flow and Logic Apps enables you to build on-demand or automated solutions for these types of requirements.
+Our new ‘Convert PDF to Word‘ action for Microsoft Power Automate and Logic Apps enables you to build on-demand or automated solutions for these types of requirements.

 Business users require an on-demand solution for converting PDF documents held within a SharePoint library to editable Microsoft Word (docx) documents.